medic/cht-android/README.md

    export ANDROID_KEY_ALIAS_NEW_BRAND=medicmobile

    #
-   # The file secrets/secrets-new_brand.tar.gz.enc was created an has to be added to the git
+   # The file secrets/secrets-new_brand.tar.gz.enc was created and has to be added to the git
    # repository (don't worry, it's encrypted with some of the keys above).                        #
    # NOTE: *keep the environment variables secret !!*                                             #
    #                                                                                              #
    ###########################################  End of Secrets  ###################################
    ```

-   The _Secrets!_ section at the end is as important as the `secrets/secrets-new_brand.tar.gz.enc` file generated, because as it says above, needs to be configured in CI.
+   The _Secrets!_ section at the end is as important as the `secrets/secrets-new_brand.tar.gz.enc` file generated, because as it says above, it needs to be configured in CI.

    Use a safe channel to send to the manager in charge, like a password manager, and keep them locally at least for testing, storing in a script file that is safe in your computer.